 Skip to content

-Quick answer: The best time to visit Madagascar is April through November (dry season); October for baby lemurs.
+Quick take: The short answer on Madagascar: The longer answer involves weather windows, festival timing, and the difference between ‘technically open’ and ‘actually enjoyable.’
 Dry season (May-October) gives Madagascar at its most accessible — roads usable, wildlife at waterholes, baobabs photogenic in clear light.
 June-September is peak for humpback whale watching off Sainte Marie.
 October has the highest concentration of baby lemurs.

 Madagascar is the world’s biological island laboratory — 90% of its wildlife exists nowhere else.
 Lemurs, baobabs, chameleons, fossas.
 But infrastructure is genuinely difficult and seasonality dramatically affects which parks are accessible.
 Here is the practical timing.